uddavdhakal190/local-event-board/README.md

 ## Project Overview

-EventGO was designed to simulate a real event ecosystem where multiple roles interact with the same platform:
+EventGo was designed to simulate a real event ecosystem where multiple roles interact with the same platform:

 - visitors can browse approved events without signing in
 - registered users can manage favorites, RSVPs, messages, and their own submissions